 Handling Data as RPC¶

-The RPC (Remote Procedure Call) approach provides a simplified way to handle data messages through direct method invocation.
-This pattern is ideal for stateless, atomic operations that don't require Temporal workflow orchestration.
+When an Agent Flow receives a data message, it can process it in two ways: through workflow activities or through direct RPC method invocation.
+The RPC approach provides a simplified way to handle data messages through direct method invocation, bypassing the workflow orchestration layer.
+This pattern is ideal for stateless, atomic operations that don't require Temporal workflow orchestration or complex state management.

 Setting Up Data Processor¶